chamalee/chamalee.github.io/_teaching/2014-spring-teaching-1.md

 ---

 Served as a Teaching Assistant for the *Introduction to Artificial Intelligence* course in Fall 2021.
-Responsibilities included guiding exercises, assisting students during practical sessions, evaluating assignments, and supporting course instruction.
+Responsibilities included guiding exercises, assisting students during exercise sessions, evaluating assignments, and supporting course instruction.

 ## Activities
 - Led weekly exercise sessions